decentralized-identity/didcomm-messaging/docs/spec-files/message_structure.md

 Headers in DIDComm Messaging are intended to be extensible in much the same way that headers in HTTP or SMTP are extensible.
 A few headers are predefined:

 - **id** - REQUIRED.
 Message ID.
-The `id` attribute value MUST be unique to the sender, across all conversations contextualized by the same relationship with recipient(s).
+The `id` attribute value MUST be unique to the sender, across all messages they send.

 - **type** - REQUIRED.
 A URI that associates the `body` of a plaintext message with a published and versioned schema.
 Useful for message handling in application-level protocols.
 The `type` attribute value MUST be a valid [Message Type URI](protocols.md#message-type-uri), that when resolved gives human readable information about the message category.
 The attribute's value SHOULD predict the structure and content conventions in the `body` of the message.